Quantum Interference and the Limits of Separability: V. The Principle

 The final component that we still need to address is the reference to the preservation of the number of particles.
 Recall that our principle would trivialize without \textit{some} such reference, in that even paradigmatic particle-interference experiments allow for mediating events, \textit{if} additional particles of the same type are inserted in the experiment.
 The way we articulated this constraint beforehand, under Example 2, was by comparing the particle number at spacelike hypersurfaces in $\mathcal{C}^{(-)}_X$ with the particle number at spacelike hypersurfaces in $\mathcal{C}^{(-)}_y$.
 Remember now that our goal is to ideally reach a principle that is \textit{universal} and that thus regulates event-occurrences \textit{independently} of the objects that may or may not feature therein.
 While this ideal goal has hereby not been reached, in that we are still referring to the particle number, note that we can come closer to it by recognizing the following.

 All of the evidence that we surveyed in the previous section is only sensitive to relative \textit{differences} in the particle-number between various spacelike hypersurfaces, making the absolute number of particles involved in the phenomena of no relevance.
 Now, note that two collections of particles of the same type that differ in the number of their constituents necessarily also differ in some of their other properties: e.g. a collection consisting only of 1 electron contains less charge and less mass than a collection consisting of 2 electrons.
 More generally, and more precisely, let $C$ and $C'$ be two collections of particles of the same type, let $n_C$ and $n_{C'}$ be the number of their respective constituents, and let $\mathcal{Q}_C=\left(Q^{(i)}_C \right)_i$ and $\mathcal{Q}_{C'}=\left(Q^{(i)}_{C'} \right)_i$ be lists containing all of the \textit{non-dynamical quantities} associated to the two collections (e.g. their total mass, charge and spin).
 It then holds that $n_C=n_{C'}$ if and only if $\mathcal{Q}_{C}=\mathcal{Q}_{C'}$.
-Since the collections that we are concerned with in our class of phenomena - the collections of particles present at various spacelike hypersurfaces in $\mathcal{C}^{(-)}_X$ and $\mathcal{C}^{(-)}_y$ - necessarily contain particles of the same type, instead of referring to the particle number, we can thus refer to the non-dynamical quantities that characterize the matter present in the phenomenon under consideration.\footnote{See Appendix 1 for details on why the experiments that feature mediating events elicited by non-number-preserving measurements necessarily rely on an insertion of particles of the \textit{same} type.} The particle-number-preserving condition can thereby be partially abstracted away, and transformed into the condition that $P_{S_X}(\mathcal{Q})=P_{S_y}(\mathcal{Q})$ for all spacelike hypersurfaces $S_X \subset \mathcal{C}^{(-)}_X$ and $S_y \subset \mathcal{C}^{(-)}_y$, where $P_{S}(\mathcal{Q})$ is the probability that the non-dynamical quantities that characterize the totality of matter present in spatiotemporal region $S$ is equal to $\mathcal{Q}$.
+Since the collections that we are concerned with in our class of phenomena - the collections of particles present at various spacelike hypersurfaces in $\mathcal{C}^{(-)}_X$ and $\mathcal{C}^{(-)}_y$ - necessarily contain particles of the same type, instead of referring to the particle number, we can thus refer to the non-dynamical quantities that characterize the matter present in the phenomenon under consideration.\footnote{See Appendix 1 for details on why the experiments that feature mediating events elicited by non-number-preserving measurements necessarily rely on an insertion of particles of the \textit{same} type.}